-Recently, Cloudwards reported in its Cybersecurity Statistics Report that while the COVID-19 pandemic brought much of America to a standstill, cybercriminals were working overtime.
-The rate of cyberattacks has jumped 600% since the onset of COVID, the report noted, with the total cost of cybercrime damages for 2021 alone reaching $6 trillion worldwide.
+Last month, Cloudwards reported in its Cybersecurity Statistics Report that while the COVID-19 pandemic brought much of America to a standstill, cybercriminals were working overtime.
+The rate of cyberattacks has jumped 600% since the onset of COVID, the site reported, with the total cost of cybercrime damages for 2021 alone reaching $6 trillion worldwide.

-Trucking companies were not spared from this threat, as the widely reported attack on Marten Transport last October demonstrates.
-But experts say that, as an industry, trucking remains one of the least fazed by these threats — which could paralyze their fleets and exacerbate an already sluggish supply chain.
+Trucking companies were not spared from this threat, as the widely reported attack on Marten Transport in October demonstrates.
+But experts say that, as an industry, trucking remains one of the least fazed by these threats — which could paralyze their fleets and exacerbate an already-sluggish supply chain.

-“Cyberattacks against all businesses have been steadily rising, with trucking being one of the most targeted industries,” wrote CarriersEdge President Mark Murrell in a May LinkedIn article.
-“Yet when I bring up the subject, people kind of gloss over (it).”
+“Cyberattacks against all businesses have been steadily rising, with trucking one of the most targeted industries,” wrote Mark Murrell, president of online driver training company CarriersEdge, in a May LinkedIn article.
+“Yet when I bring up the subject, people kind of gloss over.

-“(Cybercrime is) an increasing problem worldwide and nationally,” said San Jose State University’s Mineta Transportation Institute Principal Investigator Scott Belcher.
+“(Cybercrime is) an increasing problem worldwide and nationally,” said Scott Belcher, who testified as principal investigator for Mineta Transportation Institute at San Jose State University.
 “Everybody’s got some level of security; the question is whether they really have a good sense of what their potential risks are and whether they’re managing those risks as part of their overall security profile.
 That’s where we need to get to.”

 Belcher said the reason many areas of the transportation sector underestimate cyber threats is because they erroneously think there’s nothing criminals would gain by attacking them.
 Compared to hacking banking or credit card information, a fleet of reefers hauling cheese doesn’t present that much motivation, goes the thinking.

-“There’s the tactic of ransomware.
-They will take control of and have access to the system, have access to public data, and they will hold the city, they’ll hold the transit agency, they might hold a trucking company hostage,” he explained.
+“There’s the tactic of ransomware, and what they do is, they will take control of and have access to the system, have access to public data, and they will hold the city, they’ll hold the transit agency, they might hold a trucking company hostage,” he said.

-Combine that with the substandard security practices, lack of adequate IT personnel and general apathy about the issue, and the industry is poised for disaster, noted Murrell.
+Combine that with the substandard security practices, lack of adequate IT personnel and general apathy about the issue, and the industry is poised for disaster, Murrell writes.

 “Fleets are concerned about road safety and devote considerable effort to preventing problems, but aren’t that concerned about cybersecurity,” he said.
 “That only makes the risk of attack even more significant.”

-“Trucking and logistics businesses are increasingly reliant on technology, which is why it’s more crucial than ever to safeguard these systems against cyber assaults,” shared Robins.
+“Trucking and logistics businesses are increasingly reliant on technology, which is why it’s more crucial than ever to safeguard these systems against cyber assaults,” Robins notes.
 “Freight transportation has evolved, and cybersecurity experts are trying to address these issues by providing freight delivery system cybersecurity protections that may reduce the likelihood of this problem.